Barefoot doctor: Historical legacy

-The system of barefoot doctors was one of the inspirations for the World Health Organization (WHO) conference, according to the WHO itself (2008) and Lee and Kim (2018).
-The conference occurred in partnership with UNICEF and took place in Alma-Ata, Kazakhstan in 1978.
+According to the WHO itself (2008) and Lee and Kim (2018), the 1978 joint conference by the World Health Organization (WHO) and UNICEF in Alma-Ata, Kazakhstan, received some inspiration from the barefoot doctors system.
 There, the Alma Ata Declaration (otherwise known as the Primary Health Care Initiative), which lauded the benefits of primary care, as seen in the barefoot doctor system, was signed unanimously.
 This was hailed as a revolutionary breakthrough in international health ideology - it called for local communities participating in deciding healthcare priorities, called for an emphasis on primary and preventive healthcare, and most importantly sought to link medicine with trade, economics, industry, rural politics and other political and social areas.

 The resurgence of interest in preventive medicine, primary healthcare, and holistic approaches to social welfare worldwide is leading to positive revisitations of the legacy of barefoot doctors.
 Political restrictions against discussion of the Cultural Revolution in China, however, limit the extent of this debate in China itself.